 - Make insider threat detection tools more effective with real-time threat monitoring and standardized workflows.

 - Create shared platforms for cyber and physical security teams.

 Managing insider threats and building insider threat awareness is vital in a world with global workforces where the most prized assets are digital.
 Companies anticipating risks and getting in front of a potential inside threat are most likely to succeed.
 The key is working across teams to spread insider threat awareness and get everyone on board with protecting the business and its mission.

 Does Ontic Offer an Insider Threat Monitoring Solution?

 Ontic’s insider threat awareness and management solution protects people and assets against threats from inside and outside the organization.
 The real-time threat detection and visibility Ontic delivers offers unmatched preventative power in insider threat cases.

 Insider threat teams use Ontic to detect signals early, research further, and maintain advanced investigations to help mitigate insider threats before they occur.
 Whether it’s identifying human error that could negatively impact the business or honing in on malicious insider threat activity, the Ontic platform provides your team with the tools to recognize and investigate threat signals rapidly to prevent incidents and reduce data loss, monetary loss, harm to reputation, and/or physical damage.

 Teams use Ontic for continuous listening across the dark web, social media, court records, public records, and organizational systems to help detect unusual behavior patterns early.
 This allows teams to quickly activate workflows to gather more insider threat data, conduct investigative research, and monitor ongoing activities.

 The cost of insider threats is too high.
-Without a holistic view into your risk profile, you’re missing important signals and the opportunity to address concerns proactively.
-Learn more about Ontic’s insider threat management software solution today.
+Without a holistic view of your risk profile, you’re missing important signals and the opportunity to address concerns proactively.